mishasaggi/toy-problem-workshop-beginners/README.md

       After you have a manual solution, to start thinking about code representation, start with data types.
       Example Arrays vs Objects vs Strings

-    4. Transformations and Manipulation of data
+    4. Transformation and Manipulation of data
       Think about what you might need to do to the given data to get to your solution.
       This might require you to change the data type you chose to store your intermediate values in.